• TACMASR home page

 The Tissue Acquisition and Cellular/Molecular Analysis Shared Resource provides support and pathology-related services to the Univeresity of Arizona Cancer Center and University of Arizona researchers on a fee-for-service basis.
 The Shared Resource strives to maximize research dollars through customized, cost-effective and quality-controlled services.

-The Service’s Directors and Co-Directors are board certified anatomic pathologists with many years of clinical and experimental research experience.
+The Resource’s Directors and Co-Directors are board certified anatomic pathologists with many years of clinical and experimental research experience.

 Each member of the TACMASR team (Doug Cromey, Carole Kepler, Betsy Dennison, Ed Abril, Dr. Charmi Patel, Dr. Lisa Rimsza, Tina Liu, Kathy McDaniel, Missing: Bill Meek and Estella Chapa) brings many years of experience and expertise to the shared service.

 Priority of Access

 Preference in scheduling services is given to UACC Members and Investigators with peer reviewed and competitively funded grants, to UA Investigators and then to external entities.

 All biological materials are potential biohazards, some more than others.